UConn Since 2006

 Primary Investigator: Martin Cherniack MD, MPH

 In September 2021, the State of Connecticut legislature assumed funding responsibilities for the HITEC program.
-Many of the established investigators from UConn, UConn Health, and UMass Lowell (UML) remain with the program.
+Many established investigators from UConn, UConn Health, and UMass Lowell (UML) remained with the program.

 Since 2006, many research articles have been published, trainings developed, and toolkits prepared.
-The Connecticut Department of Correction, both management and bargaining unit representatives, have shared HITEC results with national audiences of researchers and practitioners.
+The researchers working with the Connecticut Department of Correction, both management and bargaining unit representatives, have shared HITEC results with national audiences of researchers and practitioners.
 The Connecticut Department of Correction is recognized as a national leader in implementing NIOSH Total Worker Health strategies in correctional facilities.

 For a closer look at the research, read the published article on HITEC's history